dotchain/dotjs/README.md

 ```

 This allows the ability to represent rich data-structures and single-instancing of values.
 In addition, any computation based on a ref will automatically update if the ref is changed.

+### Additional functionality

+DotDB has support for `sequences`, `GROUP BY` and `views` in general.
+These are not quite stable at this point and will get documented once they are sufficiently stable.

+### Long term plans

+The long term plan is to build UI primitives (such as TextInput) which take streamed DotDB values with the whole app being just a view in the database.
+This will allow dynamically updating running apps gracefully.

 ## Tests